- Gwyn Emberton

 These grants cover:

 - Rehabilitation costs (following injury) are the main grants provided by this Fund.
-Grants are provided to support dance professionals who need help to get them back to work.
 Examples of this might be the cost of some physiotherapy sessions.

 - Grants are typically up to a maximum of £600.

-The fund is not able to support the cost of surgery or other treatment requiring hospitalisation.
+The fund is only able to support the cost of surgery or other treatment requiring hospitalisation in extreme circumstances.